sajeelmalik/FS-Lesson-Plans/npm/01-CreatingNPMPackages/README.md

-# Creating NPM Packages
+# **01-Creating NPM Packages**

 **NPM**, or Node Package Manager*, is an online registry that houses many packages that are written in Javascript (Node.js).
-These packages are described by a *package.json* and are written by other developers so that they can share the functionality that they have written so that other developers and programs can use them.
+These packages are described by a **`package.json`** and are written by developers so that they can share the code that they have written.
+NPM Packages make it easy for other developers and programs to utilize other people's useful code.

 ###  *Alternative names include:
 - Nostalgic platinum minotaurs